 There is a collection of exceptional houses in the area," he explained, "from Greek Revival to Gothic.
 The Old Fyffe farm, from around the 1840s, is Classic Greek Revival, for instance.
-Then the Ben ter includes one house that is already on the Register.
-The Stout house is the the oldest home in Monroe County.
+Then the Ben

 Owens farm is more of a throwback to the Federalist period.
 Just past the Maple Grove Church and cemetery is a yellow house where author and columnist Rachel Peden gathered most of her ma-